benpolinsky/el_photography/README.md

   - test in production env
   - eventually extract theme into gem

-- wysiwig - hopefully trix, medium also an option

 ### Qs for el

 - How are you breaking down your navigation?